AndromedaIsComingg/DevOps-Projects-Darey.io/Project 7/README.md

 ###### 2. Creating Inbound Rules
-For Instance A, the Sever, we will be opening port 8000 and port 80 will be openned for Instance B, the Load balancer.
+For Instance A and C, the Sever, we will be opening port 8000 and port 80 will be openned for Instance B, the Load balancer.
 This will be done by creating a new entry in the "inbound rules" in the Instances' security group.
 Instance a will also be configured to allow traffic from anywhere.

-##### Below we add the inbound rule 8000 to Instance A
+##### As below, we will add the inbound rule 8000 to Instance A (same will be carried out for instance C)
 <img width="1278" alt="Inbound Apache server" src="https://github.com/AndromedaIsComingg/Other-Projects/assets/140917780/7e16292b-7b2b-449b-9f1f-7f2a59af28c4">